 It is important to note that anyone who needs to be forced before they can take certain decisions lacks legal capacity; they can not be allowed to sign contracts or involve themselves in any legal agreement.
 For example, a child of 0 to 10 can be said to lack legal capacity.

-Why is Capacity important
+Why is Legal Capacity Important In Probate?

 Having legal capacity is important because it enables an individual to be aware of their life choices and what may come out of those choices.